Winter Sale : £25,000 Discount on Buy-to-Let Properties | Valid Until 31st January 2025

 Guests want comfort, and small touches like quality bed linen or even a coffee machine can lead to glowing reviews and repeat bookings.

 People love having a bit more space.
-As for amenities, things like fast WiFi, a washer/dryer, and a well-equipped kitchen can set you apart from the competition.
+As for other amenities, things like fast and free WiFi, a washer/dryer, and a well-equipped kitchen can set you apart from the competition.

 Understanding Guest Preferences.
 What Tourists and Business Travellers Want?